CryptoRekt/electrum-xvg-tor/README.md

 ##### 2.3) In the Security & Privacy section of System Preferences, you should see your Gatekeeper settings in the bottom half of the window.

-##### 2.4) You will see "TorBrowser.app" was blocked from opening becasue it is not from an identified developer.
+##### 2.4) You will see "TorBrowser.app" was blocked from opening because it is not from an identified developer.

 ##### 2.5) Select "Open Anyway"